sadnoodles/gamesocket/readme.md

 # Describe:

 The `server.py` contains a GameServer which is the server.
 Most time you don't need to rewrite it, just use it.

 The `game.py` contains a GameBase which is the game logic.
-Rewrite the `game_begin` function under you own subclass.
+Basicly you can copy a `example.py` and rewrite the `game_begin` function with you own game.
+And a new socket game done!